I blame Top Gear.

 After seeing few other Westerners during our Thailand road trip at the start of the year, Stuart, Lauren and I were hoping to find something similar for our time in Vietnam last month.
-The main highway north was unlikely to provide it – not to mention a good chance of rain and flooding in the centre of the country that time of year.
+The main highway north was unlikely to provide it, not to mention there being a good chance of rain and flooding in the centre of the country that time of year.

 So, instead, we decided to head south.
 For 10 days, we’d swap mountains and highways for rice paddies and river ferries in a part of the country that is largely ignored by visitors.
 What would we find?
 We didn’t really know … and that was kinda the point.

 After coming up with what looked like a plan, it almost fell apart in the first five minutes.
 You need a local license to legally ride a scooter in Vietnam — typically not a problem, except that rather than accepting an ‘on the spot fine’ from unlicensed riders, police have apparently recently taken to confiscating their scooters instead.

 As a result, most rental companies balked at the suggestion that we’d be riding around the Mekong Delta for several days.
 When we finally found one that was happy for us to take a bike out of Saigon, they insisted on either a several hundred dollar deposit in cash, or to keep my passport.
 Now again, that’s typically not such a big deal — except you need your passport to check into any hotel in Vietnam.